December 2025

 The energy transition is global and so are we.

-GoodPower Global operates with in-country staff and local partners in Brazil, Canada, South Africa, and the United Kingdom — with plans to launch new programs across Asia, Europe, South America, and Africa between now and 2030.
-Our Global Creator Academy employs hundreds of creators worldwide who partner with GoodPower to educate local communities about the economic benefits of the global transition to renewable energy and conservation
+GoodPower Global operates with in-country staff and local partners in Brazil, Canada, South Africa, and the UK—with plans to launch new programs across Asia, Europe, South America, and Africa between now and 2030.
+Our Global Creator Academy employs hundreds of creators worldwide who partner with GoodPower to educate local communities about the economic benefits of the global transition to renewable energy and conservation.

 Built a global network of pro-renewable influencers

-We ran a $1 million ad campaign in Brazil exposing corporate greenwashing holding corporations accountable for Amazonian destruction and climate disasters.
-Our ads issued an unmistakable call for truth and accountability ahead of the global climate summit.
+We ran a large-scale advertising campaign in Brazil with more than 150,000 ad placements per month in the lead up to and during COP30.
+We helped expose corporate greenwashing, holding corporations accountable for Amazonian destruction and climate disasters.
+Our ads issued an unmistakable call for truth and accountability ahead of the global climate summit, and filled a critical gap in running interference on disinformation.

 Established three global teams in-country